13 Best Folding Saws for Camping 2026

 Bahco Laplander 7.5"

-7.5-inch Swedish steel blade cuts green and dry wood on both push and pull.
+7.5-inch Swedish steel blade cuts green and dry wood with minimal effort

 Agawa BOREAL21